ksarica/GetBrowserTabs/README.md

 ## AutoHotkey (AHK) Version

 Make sure you have an active web browser.
+Supported Browsers: Microsoft Edge, Google Chrome, Opera Browser, Mozilla Firefox

 1- Click and run the getBrowserTabs.exe
 2- Your URL addresses will be saved to Desktop as .txt file.
 3- If you want to save it elsewhere, URL addresses also copied to the clipboard so you can paste it by CTRL + V keys.

 NOTE: If the URL addresses are missing or not fully received, you may need to edit .ahk script and increase the amount of delay.